Carmelitas

 Nutrition:

 "These bars were introduced to me while taking a "Cake Walk" during a school fundraiser event.
-They were packaged in a pretty decorative container tied with a pretty ribbon and tag naming what was inside.
+They were packaged in a pretty decorative container tied with a pretty ribbon and an envelope addressed to the winner.
 It also included the recipe inside (which I didn't now until I opened the box).
 The name enticed me, I had never heard of them before so I took a chance... and snatched my winnings.
 Trust me, there were a box of chocolate fudge frosted brownies with walnuts that I had my eye on the entire round!
 These little gems instantly made a way into my heart and became a staple for my recipe box!
 These bars are fabulous.
 I could not believe that such an easy recipe would be so good."

 CWT is not a certified dietician or nutritionist.
 Any nutritional information shared on this site is an estimate counted through measurements and package nutritional information used in each recipe.
 If calorie, macro counting and other nutritional values are important to you, I recommend running the ingredients through your choice of nutritional calculator you prefer.
 Calories can vary depending on national brands used per recipe.